voicegain/platform/how-to/edge-on-hardware/Edge_Deploy.md

 ## <a name="step8"></a>Step 8: Run EZInit Script
 Paste the copied Command Script into a terminal session on the Edge System, hit enter and provide your password for sudo when prompted.

+* **NOTE 1:** If you are installing on a machine or VM **without GPU** you need to append the following option to the EZInit Script  `-g false` or `--gpu false` ; otherwise the EZInit script will attempt to install Nvidia Cuda drivers and will fail.

-* **NOTE:** Ubuntu 20 handles sudo commands differently than other distros and previous versions.
+* **NOTE 2:** Ubuntu 20 handles sudo commands differently than other distros and previous versions.
 It is **required** to run sudo while preserving the home directory:
 ``` sudo --preserve-env=HOME bash voicegain-init.sh ```

 ![EZInitScript](./8-1.png)